aaravarora01/AaravArora-APCSA-Fastpages/_posts/52questiontimetrial.md

 # Overall #

+Score: 47/52
+Time Spent: 93 minutes

+Reflection/Recap:
 I scored 47/52 on this exam which I think is a good score and I know what specific areas I need to work on throughout the year.
 I think that I have a good understanding of most areas but need a bit more review with 2D arrays and array lists.
 These are areas where I plan to do more practice MCs and study more in the future.
+I spent a little over 90 minutes on this test and I would have wanted to go a bit faster.

 ### Question 6 ###